sophgo/tpu-mlir/docs/developer_manual/source_en/Appx.02_tpulang_support_op.rst

 Description of the function
 """""""""""""""""""""""""""""""""
-The rsqrt square root  takes the deactivation function, implemented on an element-wise basis. :math:`y = 1 / (sqrt{x})`。 This operation belongs to **local operations**.
+The rsqrt square root  takes the deactivation function, implemented on an element-wise basis. :math:`y = 1 / (sqrt{x})`.
+This operation belongs to **local operations**.

 Explanation of parameters